featbit/featbit-experimentals/truncate-feature-flag-insights-data/README.md

 ![Run the Solution](./webapp/public/images/run-the-solution-001.png)

-**For those who are not familiar with .NET and Azure technologies**, please see the following chapter "Solution Description" at the end of this document for more details about how to truncate the insights data from the database with SQL queries.
+**For those who are not familiar with .NET and Azure technologies**, please see the chapter "Solution Description" truncate the insights data from the database with SQL queries.